Find a home

-- Ask your local office for a transfer or mutual exchange form
+- Ask our Customer Service Centre for a transfer or mutual exchange form

 Tenants whose home becomes too large for them may be given priority for smaller accommodation.

 If the number of people in your household changes, please let us know.
 Your level of entitlement may be affected if you are in receipt of benefits.

 You can end your tenancy by giving us 28 days notice in writing.